aoberoi/Swift-AOC-2024/README.md

 ## Usage

-The project is a command line utility, divided into subcommands for each daily problem.
+The project is a command line utility, divided into subcommands for each daily exercise.
 Each command expects a path to the file with the input, and responds with the solution.
 Note: each user must [log in](https://adventofcode.com/2024/auth/login) to obtain a personalized input for each problem.

 An example of running the CLI to solve the Day 1 problem, where the input was saved into a file named `input.txt`: